frontity/docs/docs/guides/processing-page-builder-content.md

 ### Introduction

 Page builders are becoming increasingly popular with content creators and content editors.
-They allow the content creators and editors to work in a visual way and to lay out their content and style it with a WYSIWYG interface.
+They allow people who are not developers, namely content creators and editors, to work in a visual way and to lay out their content and style it with a WYSIWYG interface.

 Page builders can either be page building themes such as [Divi](https://www.elegantthemes.com/gallery/divi/), or plugins such as [Elementor](https://elementor.com/), [WP Bakery](https://wpbakery.com/), and [Beaver Builder](https://www.wpbeaverbuilder.com/).